bcoles/kasld/README.md

 [-v: detailed results, memory map, system info]  [-H: hardening assessment]
 ```

+The `Certainty` column separates two different claims about the same
+quantity.
+A **guaranteed** row is proven: the true value lies inside that
+window.
+A **likely** row is the single best estimate the evidence supports —
+always a subset of the guaranteed window, and it may be wrong, because it
+draws on signals below the soundness floor such as timing side channels.
+A
+result worth acting on directly is a `guaranteed` row narrowed to one
+candidate; a `likely` value is a lead to confirm, not a fact to rely on.

 `-v` adds the full verbose readout (banner, system-config block,
 per-component logs, KASLR analysis, memory-layout maps). `-j` emits